 Q: Does StoryForge write the book for me?

-A: Prose yes β the book no. The chapter-writer skill generates text in the defined author voice.
-But you make all creative decisions (plot, characters, theme, turns, style).
-You review every scene inline and correct.
-Without your reviews and corrections nothing moves forward β the plugin never writes on blindly.
+A: It writes prose β but not the book.
+The chapter-writer skill produces text in the defined author voice.
+But every creative decision (plot, characters, theme, twists, style) is yours.
+Every scene goes through your inline review and corrections.
+Without your reviews and corrections there is no progress β the plugin never writes blindly forward.

-Q: Do I need a previous book of my own to use StoryForge?
+Q: Do I need an own previous work to use StoryForge?

 A: No, but recommended.
 You can fill an author profile manually.
-The study-author skill (PDF/EPUB import) dramatically accelerates style DNA capture.
+The study-author skill (PDF/EPUB import) massively speeds up style-DNA capture though.

 Q: Which languages are supported?

-A: The writing engine is language-neutral.
-Default is English, but German, Spanish, French, etc. work as long as the author profile is defined in the target language.
-Craft references are in English but apply to foreign-language text.
+A: The writing engine is language-agnostic.
+Default is English, but German, Spanish, French etc. work as long as the author profile is defined in the target language.
+Craft references are in English but apply to non-English texts.

-Q: Can I manage multiple books of a series?
+Q: Can I manage a series with multiple books?

-A: /storyforge:unblock diagnoses the block type (fear / perfectionism / procrastination / distraction) and delivers targeted exercises β no generic tips.
+A: /storyforge:unblock diagnoses the block type (fear / perfectionism / procrastination / distraction) and provides targeted exercises β no generic tips.

 Q: How good are the exported EPUBs?

 A: Production-ready.
-The export-engineer uses Pandoc with EPUB-3 templates, adds front matter (copyright, dedication), back matter (about author, other books), and supports custom CSS.
+The export engineer uses Pandoc with EPUB-3 templates, adds front matter (copyright, dedication), back matter (about author, more books), and supports custom CSS.
 Testable in Calibre, Apple Books, and Adobe Digital Editions before upload to Amazon KDP / Tolino / Kobo.

-Q: Can I use StoryForge for game writing or screenplays?
+Q: Can I use StoryForge for game writing or screenwriting?

 A: Not directly.
 Chapter-writer is built for prose.
-For screenplays I recommend VidCraft (script writing for videos).
-For game writing you could use StoryForge as a plotting tool and skip the prose generation.
+For screenplays I recommend VidCraft (script-writing for videos).
+For game writing you could use StoryForge as a plotting tool and skip prose generation.

 Q: How does the plugin handle sensitivity topics?

-A: /storyforge:sensitivity-reader scans for problematic representations (stereotypes, trauma porn, appropriation).
-For LGBTQ, trauma, or racial content, additional human sensitivity readers are recommended β the skill does not replace that, it supplements.
+A: /storyforge:sensitivity-reader scans for problematic depictions (stereotypes, trauma porn, appropriation).
+For LGBTQ, trauma, or racism topics, additional human sensitivity readers are recommended β the skill complements rather than replaces them.